mapbox/mapbox-gl-boundaries/README.md

 # mapbox-gl-boundaries
 ![switch boundaries](https://cloud.githubusercontent.com/assets/126868/15373632/3214b158-1d64-11e6-858b-e005c6f44235.gif)
-A Mapbox GL JS that modifies the boundaries in your map.
+A Mapbox GL JS plugin that modifies the boundaries in your map.

 ### Usage
-__Under Development__

 Download the files from `dist/` and add it to your Mapbox Map `<head>` with:

 ```